reasonwithoutrestraint/site/Original/My moral understanding.md

         - Certain normative judgments are better than others.
         - The better normative judgments are independent of our actual judgments.
     - What makes truth-apt statements truth-apt?
-    - Some constraints on normative judgments that make them quasi-truth apt
+    - Some constraints on normative judgments that make them quasi truth-apt
         - Follows a grammatical structure
         - Consistency
         - Coherence